HBPMedical/mip-deployment/doc/NewDataRequirements.md

 # Local Validation of New Data

-Comprehensive documentation for validating the `CDEsMetadata.json` file and the CSV files you are working with, can be found [here](https://github.com/madgik/mipdb/).
+For detailed instructions on validating the `CDEsMetadata.json` file and the CSV files you are working with, please refer to the comprehensive documentation available on the [MIPDB GitHub repository](https://github.com/madgik/mipdb/).

 # Loading data on Exareme2

-There is a more detailed documentation on adding data to exareme2 [here](https://github.com/madgik/Exareme2/blob/master/kubernetes/docs/ImportNodeData.md).
+For detailed instructions on adding data to Exareme2, please consult the [Exareme2 documentation on importing node data](https://github.com/madgik/Exareme2/blob/master/kubernetes/docs/ImportNodeData.md).